ruigaohank/unboxed_ecommerce/README.md

 # Boosting Sales and Efficiency for E-Commerce: Data-Driven Insights and Recommendations
-Established in 2018, Unboxed is an e-commerce company that sells popular consumer electronics and accessories.
-While the company is based in the US, it has a global customer base.
-As the company has grown and expanded in the last few years, it has faced increasingly fierce competition, as well as unique challenges and opportunities brought on by the COVID-19 pandemic.
+Established in 2018, Unboxed is a US-based e-commerce company that sells popular consumer electronics and accessories to a global clientele.
+As the company has grown and expanded in the last few years, it has encountered increasingly fierce competition as well as unique challenges and opportunities brought on by the COVID-19 pandemic.

-Unboxed has data on more than 100,000 customer transactions across several dimensions and measures, including sales, products, marketing efforts, operations, and its loyalty program.
-To help the company's Head of Operations understand the company's performance over the last several years (2019 - 2022), a thorough and comprehensive analysis was conducted on this data.
-The analysis uncovered insights that can be leveraged by teams across the company, including finance, sales, product, and marketing, to improve processes and enhance Unboxed's commercial performance.
+Unboxed has data on more than 100,000 customer transactions across several dimensions and metrics, including sales, products, marketing efforts, operations, and its loyalty program.
+To help the company's Head of Operations understand the company's performance over the last several years (2019 - 2022), a thorough and comprehensive analysis was conducted on the company's data.
+The analysis uncovered insights that can be leveraged by different teams across the company, including finance, sales, product, and marketing, to improve processes and boost Unboxed's commercial performance.
 Specifically, the insights and recommendations center on the following key areas:

 * **Sales trends** - Focusing on key metrics of sales revenue, number of orders placed, and average order value (AOV).
-* **Loyalty program optimization** - Evaluating the effectiveness of the company's loyalty program and providing recommendations to maximize customer engagement and retention.
+* **Loyalty program evaluation** - Evaluating the effectiveness of the company's loyalty program and providing recommendations to maximize customer engagement and retention.
 * **Product performance** - Analyzing different product lines, market impact, and refund rates to inform strategic product decisions.
-* **Operational effectiveness** - Evaluating logistics and operational efficiency to identify [...].
+* **Operational effectiveness** - Evaluating logistics and operational efficiency to identify areas for improvement.
-* **Marketing channel performance** - Analyzing campaign performance across channels to identify most effective ones to achieve [...].
+* **Marketing channel performance** - Analyzing campaign performance across channels to identify most effective ones to increase brand awareness and acquire new customers.

 ---
 ## Data Structure, Processing, and Cleaning